glory-kasongo-03/Doctor_appointment_booking_system/Test and Use Case Document.md

 ### Alternative Flows
 - **No Available Slots**: The system displays an error and suggests alternative dates.
-- **Technical Issues**: If booking fails, the system logs the issue and prompts the user to retry.
+- **Technical Issues**: If the booking fails, the system logs the issue and prompts the user to retry.

 ## 3. Cancel/Reschedule Appointment

+### Description
+Allow Patients to cancel or reschedule an appointment.

 ### Actor
 Patient